bruno686/Awesome-RL-based-LLM-Reasoning/README.md

 Starring this repository is like being at the forefront of RL-based LLM reasoning. \
 在风口浪尖 (In the teeth of the storm)

+## Why ?
+* Why do we need reasoning?
+* Why do we use reinforcement learning to get reasoning ability?
+(What are the advantages compared to reasoning methods that do not use reinforcement learning?)

 ## Papers